rakhimov/scram/README.rst

 *SCRAM* : "Simplified Command-line Risk Analysis Multi-tool"

-This project attempts to build a simple command line tool for risk analysis.
+This project attempts to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable to perform static fault tree analysis and uncertainty analysis.
-Static Fault Tree Analysis is implemented.
 The initial support for the OpenPSA_ model exchange format is provided.

 SCRAM generates a Graphviz Dot instruction file for a graphical representation of a fault tree.